soundg33k/MPDRemote/README.md

 LICENSES
 -----------------

-The mpd static library included is built from [libmpdclient](https://github.com/cmende/libmpdclient) and is released under the revised BSD License.
+The MPD static library included is built from [libmpdclient](https://github.com/cmende/libmpdclient) and is released under the revised BSD License.

 **MPDRemote** itself is released under the MIT License, see LICENSE.md file.